bibichannel/workshop-02/content/2-prerequisites/2.3-createBucket/_index.md

 ---
-title : "Create bucket"
+title : "Create S3 bucket"
 date : "`r Sys.Date()`"
 weight : 3
 chapter : false
 pre : " <b> 2.3 </b> "
 ---

-Chúng ta sẽ tạo 1 bucket dùng để lưu trữ state file cho terraform.
-Mình sẽ giải thích chi tiết hơn khi chúng ta vào [phần 4](../../4-knowledgeTerraform/)
+We will create a bucket to store the state file for Terraform.
+I'll provide a detailed explanation in [section 4](../../4-knowledgeTerraform/4.1-overview/_index.md).

-1. Trong giao diện Create bucket
+1. In the Create bucket interface:
-- **AWS reigon** ta chọn S3 bucket tại region mà ta đang làm lab.
-Hiện tại mình đang làm lab tại **N.Virginia (us-east-1)** region.
+- **AWS region**: Choose the S3 bucket region based on the region where we are conducting the lab.
+Currently, I'm conducting the lab in the **N. Virginia (us-east-1)** region.
-- **Bucket Type** trong khuôn khổ bài lab ta chọn **General purpose** là đủ.
+- **Bucket Type**: For the scope of this lab, we'll select **General purpose**.
-- Nhập Bucket name, phải nhập tên duy nhất, bạn có thể chọn tùy ý ở đây mình tạo bucket với tên là `backend-tf-bibichannel`
+- Enter a Bucket name, ensuring it's unique.
+You can choose any name; here, I'll create a bucket named `backend-tf-bibichannel`.

 {{%notice info%}}
-AWS S3 có thể truy cập public và AWS S3 cung cấp cho chúng ta cách access vào bucket và object của nó bằng API REST.
+AWS S3 can be accessed publicly, and it provides us with access to its buckets and objects via the REST API.
-Về cơ bản, đường dẫn cần phải tuân thủ DNS và không thể có hai tên miền giống nhau.
-Vì vậy, bucket names cần phải là duy nhất để truy xuất nhóm và đối tượng bằng điểm cuối REST API.
+In essence, the path must adhere to DNS and cannot have two identical domain names.
+Hence, bucket names need to be unique to access groups and objects through the REST API endpoint.
 {{%/notice%}}

 ![S3](/images/2-prerequisites/2.3-createBucket/001-createBucket.png)

-Ở dưới ta sẽ giữ nguyên cấu hình mặc định và click **Create bucket**.
+Below, we'll keep the default configurations and click **Create bucket**.